-Traveling around Burma (Myanmar) on a photography expedition with National Geographic, I fell in love with the country.
+Traveling around Burma (Myanmar) on a National Geographic photography expedition, I fell in love with the country.
 It was one of my most enjoyable photo trips anywhere, with very friendly people, good food, great sites, and not too many other tourists.
 Here are my favorite sites, both to visit and to photograph:

 Shwedagon Pagoda, Yangon